On individual leaf depths of trees: Binary trees

 The average depth of each leaf in binary trees of size $n=20$, computed using equation~\eqref{eq:avg_depth}, is shown on the left of Figure~\ref{fig:average_depths_large_r}.
 The limit shape as $n\to\infty$, plotted on the right of the figure, is given by~\eqref{eq:alpha}, where the $x$-axis represents $\alpha=r/n$ and the $y$-axis has been normalized by dividing by the average depth of all leaves.

 The average depth of a uniformly random leaf can be obtained by integrating equation~\eqref{eq:alpha} for $\alpha$ between $0$ and $1$, or more directly by setting $x=1$ in $\dB(x,z)$.
-Since the average depth of a random leaf in binary trees of size $n$ equals
+Indeed, the sum of the depths of all the leaves over all binary trees of size $n$ is